odanylevskyi/currency-fair-task/README.md

  **Hard**

  The global map with real-time data and table are located on the main page.
- When somebody post a message to our Message Consumer url the world map should display the originating country from which data was sent.
+ When somebody post a message to our Message Consumer (`ConsumerController.php`) url the world map should display the originating country from which data was sent.
- For example, if we send data with `"originatingCounty": "CA"` then we should see that 'CA' is appear under `Canada` on the map and the message should appear in the messages table.
+ For example, if we send data with `"originatingCounty": "CA"` then we should see that 'CA' appears under `Canada` on the map and the message should appear in the messages table.
 Label should disappear in a second or after new data is arrived.
  Here is an example:
  ![Real-time world map](http://image.prntscr.com/image/d7b69f67a75b45c6bde02cf099c34560.png)
- socket.io clint is located in `web/js/socket-client.js` file.
+ `socket.io` clint is located in `web/js/socket-client.js` file.

 DIRECTORY STRUCTURE
 -------------------